andersle/pytrr/README.rst

 ``pytrr`` is a python package for reading .trr [1]_ files from GROMACS [2]_.

-It's intended as a lightweight, pure python, library for reading .trr trajectories and it access to positions, velocities, etc. as numpy arrays.
+``pytrr`` is intended as a lightweight, pure python, library for reading .trr trajectories and it gives access to positions, velocities, etc. as numpy arrays.

 Example